-DOMENIQUE graduated from the Arts Educational Schools London in 2015, with a BA(Hons.)
-Acting.
+DOMENIQUE graduated from the Arts Educational Schools London in 2015, with a BA(Hons.) in Acting.

-Domenique entered Miss England to give a voice for those who do not have one and to educate, encourage and empower.
-For Domenique, Miss England is an opportunity to show other women and young girls around the world that no matter where you've come from, no matter what you've been through, everything makes you stronger and your journey is just that, yours.
+Domenique was also awarded the title of Deputy Miss England 2019/2020.
+Her reason for entering: "To use the platform to give a voice for those who do not have one and to educate, encourage and empower the next generation."
+For Domenique, Miss England was, "an opportunity to show other women and young girls around the world that no matter where you've come from, no matter what you've been through, everything makes you stronger and your journey is yours."